Henryków, Lower Silesian Voivodeship

-Henryków is a village in the administrative district of Gmina Ziębice, within Ząbkowice Śląskie County, Lower Silesian Voivodeship, in south-western Poland.
+Henryków is a village in the administrative district of Gmina Ziębice, within Ząbkowice County, Lower Silesian Voivodeship, in south-western Poland.

 The village contains the landmark Cistercian Monastery Complex.
 A Latin chronicle, the Book of Henryków, compiled at Henryków abbey in the 13th century contains the first known sentence written in the Polish language, it also contains a military-med katholic highschool.

 There is a train station in Henryków.